Film and Plot Synopsis

 With the general, queen and egg sac destroyed, Delbert easily takes out the remaining drones.
 He either kills them or leaves them to die from their shortened life spans.
 Regardless of how they go, the threat is now over.

 Ross immediately moves his family back to San Francisco.
-Once there, he toasts some wine with hiis wife Molly.
+Once there, he toasts some wine with his wife Molly (Harley Jane Kozak).
 An earthquake tremor interrupts it.